 Although fluorescent lights are much more efficient than incandescent bulbs, LEDs are even better at converting electrical power into light.
 So, from an environmental perspective, LED ring lights are a better choice.

-LEDs are less fragile than fluorescent tubes.
-LEDs are likely to survive some rough handling.
-If fluorescent tubes break, the mercury they contain, which is toxic, will be released.
+LEDs are less fragile than fluorescent tubes and are likely to survive some rough handling.
+If fluorescent tubes break, the mercury they contain, which is toxic, will be released and can be a hazard.

-If your home studio gets hot easily, or you don’t want your aircon to work any harder, choose LEDs.
-They run cold, whereas the tube lights will get hot.
+If your home studio gets hot easily, or you don’t want your aircon to work any harder than necessary, choose LEDs.
+They run cold or warm at most, whereas tube lights with fluorescent tubes will get hot.

-If accurate color rending is important to you, say if you want vivid and natural skin tones, LEDs may be a better choice.
+If accurate color rending is important to you, say if you want vivid colors and natural skin tones, LEDs may be a better choice.
 Check for the Color Rendering Index (CRI) value of the lights.
-To get vibrant and natural skin tones you should look for a high CRI of 90 or more.
-Ideally, a CRI of 95+ will give you the best results.
+To get vibrant colors and natural skin tones you should look for a high CRI of at least 90.
+But a CRI of 95+ will give you the best results.
 This is more common with good-quality LEDs than fluorescent tubes.

 LEDs last much longer than fluorescent tubes.
 However, you can replace a tube.
 You can’t replace LEDs.
 Depending on the length of use and handling, a fluorescent tube may last for months, whereas an LED light may last years.

 Fluorescent tube lights need a mains outlet.
-But you can use some LED ring lights with a power adapter or with batteries.
+But, many LED ring lights can be used with an AC adapter or internal lithium-ion batteries.
 If you plan to use your lights outdoors LEDs offer an easier and safer option.

-If you want a light with variable color temperature, from 3,200 to 5,500K, LEDs are again the option to choose.
+If you want a light with variable color temperatureOpens in a new tab., from 3,200 to 5,500K, LEDs are again the best option to choose.

 Summary